PBIS: A Teacher's Guide to Positive Behavioural Interventions and Supports

 See our guide: Emotional Regulation Strategies for the Classroom.

-The three-tier model reflects the reality of behaviour.
-Most students respond well to clear expectations and consistent reinforcement (Tier 1).
-A smaller group of students need more frequent feedback, smaller rewards, or problem-solving conversations (Tier 2).
-An even smaller group need individualised behaviour plans, adult-directed instruction, or therapeutic involvement (Tier 3).
+The three-tier model reflects behaviour realities.
+Most learners respond to clear expectations and consistent praise (Tier 1).
+A smaller group needs frequent feedback or problem solving (Tier 2).
+Some learners need behaviour plans or therapeutic help (Tier 3).

 Research suggests this distribution roughly follows a normal curve: approximately 80% of students thrive with Tier 1 alone; 15% need Tier 2 support; 5% need Tier 3.
 Schools that jump straight to harsh Tier 3 responses (suspension, exclusion) for students who actually need Tier 2 support end up with worse outcomes (Horner et al., 2009).